NethServer/ns8-docs/mail.rst

 .. warning:: On some countries, enabling the *Copy inbound messages*
              switch can be against privacy laws.

-If the final recipient cannot be established (i.e. the recipient address does not exist), the message is normally rejected.
+If the final recipient cannot be reached (i.e. the recipient address does not exist), the message is normally rejected.
 Sometimes (i.e. when a mail domain is migrated) it could be useful to accept it and silently deliver the message to a catch-all mailbox.
-This behavior can be obtained by enabling the ``Accept unknown recipients`` option.
+This behavior can be achieved by enabling the ``Accept unknown recipients`` option.
 This configuration is available only if ``Add user address from user domain`` option is disabled.